Raku/doc-website/README.md

 ```
 in the cloned directory.
 There are a couple of C libraries that may need to be installed as well, such as OpenSSL and LibArchive (make sure to install the ``-dev`` versions).

 Cro is needed for serving the rendered files locally.
 You may wish to install it separately.

 Syntax highlighting of Raku code in the documentation still requires a ``node.js`` stack.
 See the documentation for ``Raku::Pod::Render`` for more information.

 # Building the documentation locally
+Two 'Modes' are contained in the distribution under their own directories:

+*  **Website** This is the production mode used to build `docs.raku.org`

+*  **Development** This is the development mode, used to test functionality of UX before being adopted for **Website**.
+If a developer wishes to propose changes, they should first be made to **Development**.

 Generic build steps:

 *  clone this repo to `raku-doc-website/`